mrpappas/lab-rat/Organization/Partners/Varda Space Industries.md

 ### W-Series
 Varda’s W-Series capsule is an autonomous free-flying microgravity formulation platform intended for in-orbit pharmaceutical manufacturing followed by terrestrial landing.
 The W-Series capsule reenters the Earth’s atmosphere at more than 18,000 miles per hour and reaches speeds above Mach 25.
 The capsule touches down on land via a parachute.
 The W-Series capsules’ heatshields are made of[ C-PICA (Conformal Phenolic Impregnated Carbon Ablator)](https://ntrs.nasa.gov/api/citations/20220019340/downloads/SMDshowCase_CPICA_Poster.pdf), a thermal protection material produced by [[NASA]] Ames Research Center.
 The material was originally developed at Ames, and the reentry of W-1 marked the first time a NASA-manufactured C-PICA heat shield ever returned from space.

-The W-Series is built on Rocket Lab's [[Pioneer]] platform, but Varda has indicated their intentions to bring their manufacturing in house.
+The W-Series is built on Rocket Lab's [[Pioneer]] platform, but Varda has indicated their intentions to bring manufacturing of the W-Series in house.

 ![[1741975062-w3-for-social.webp]]